-Exposure to interest rate risk arises on financial assets recognised at reporting date whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
+Exposure to interest rate risk arises on financial assets recognised at the reporting date whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
 The Company is also exposed to earnings volatility on floating rate instruments.

 Interest rate risk is managed using a mix of fixed and floating rate financial assets.
-At 30 June 2015, approximately 73% of the financial assets was at a fixed rate and 27% of the financial assets was at a floating rate.
+At 30 June 2015, approximately 16% of the financial assets were at a fixed rate and 84% of the financial assets were at a floating rate.